-Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons Earth & Space Earth's K.ESS2.1 Analyze and interpret weather data (precipitation, wind, temperature, cloud cover) to describe weather patterns that occur over time (hourly, daily) using simple graphs, pictorial weather symbols, and tools (thermometer, rain gauge).
-Weather Watching Mystery 1: Have you ever watched a storm?
-Mystery 2, Read Along: How can you get ready for a big storm?
-Mystery 3: What will the weather be like on your birthday?
-Mystery 4, Read Along: How do you know what to wear for the Science (cntd.)
-Systems K.ESS2.2 Develop and use models to predict weather and identify patterns in spring, summer, autumn, and winter.
-Mini-Lessons weather?
-Mini-Lesson: How do flowers bloom in the spring?
-Mini-Lesson: How do leaves change color in the fall?
+Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons K.ESS2.1 Analyze and interpret weather data (precipitation, wind, temperature, cloud cover) to describe weather patterns that occur over time (hourly, daily) using simple graphs, pictorial weather symbols, and tools (thermometer, rain gauge).
+Wild Weather Lesson 1, Read-Along: How can you get ready for a big storm?
+Lesson 2: Have you ever watched a storm?
+Lesson 3: How many different kinds of weather are there?
+Earth & Space Science (cntd.)
+Earth's Systems K.ESS2.2 Develop and use models to predict weather and identify patterns in spring, summer, autumn, and Circle of Seasons Lesson 1, Read-Along: How do you know what to wear for the weather?
+Lesson 2: What would the weather be like on your birthday?
+Lesson 3: Why do birds lay eggs in the spring? winter.
+Mini-lessons Mini-lesson: How do flowers bloom in the spring?
+Mini-lesson: How do leaves change color in the fall?
 K.PS1.1 Plan and conduct an investigation to describe and classify different kinds of materials including wood, plastic, metal, cloth, and paper by their observable properties (color, texture, hardness, and flexibility) and whether they are natural or human-made.
-Mini-Lessons Mini-Lessons: How is plastic made?
-Mini-Lessons: How is glass made?
-Physical Science Matter & Its Interactions K.PS1.2 Conduct investigations to understand that matter can exist in different states (solid and liquid) and has properties that can be observed and tested.
-Mini-Lessons: Where does metal come from?
+Mini-lessons Mini-lessons: How is plastic made?
+Mini-lessons: How is glass made?
+Mini-lessons: Where does metal come from?
+Matter & Its Interactions K.PS1.2 Conduct investigations to understand that matter can exist in different states (solid and liquid) and has properties that can be observed and tested. with-lessons.
+Where does metal come from?
 K.PS1.3 Conduct an evidence-based account of how an object made of a small set of pieces (blocks, snap cubes) can be disassembled and made into a new object.
 Tennessee specific standard science

-^{}Indicates a Mini-Lesson with an included hands-on STEAM activity from Mystery Science.
+^{}Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.